EPA scan as a factor in nFactor authentication

 EPA Action - EPA Action is an action type introduced for nFactor EPA.
 It contains the following:

-- Client Security expression – This expression is sent to the gateway EPA plug-in for evaluation.
+- Client device check expression – This expression is sent to the gateway EPA plug-in for evaluation.

 - Success Group – This group, if configured, is inherited to the gateway session if the EPA result is true.

 - Quarantine Group – This group, if configured, is inherited to the gateway session if the EPA result is false.